Skip to Content

 It can be lonely when you start out at a new place, therefore it is important to have a support system so you don’t feel alone.

-There is an increase of workers coming from the Philippines and Indonesia to work farming jobs in Japan.
+There is an increase of workers coming from the Philippines and Indonesia to work farming jobs in Japan and fruit picker jobs in Japan.

-Here are some groups that you can join on Facebook in order to get first-hand experiences and to even build a community before you get to Japan!
+Here are some groups that you can join on Facebook in order to get first-hand experiences and to even build a community before you take up fruit picker jobs in Japan for Filipino.

 How To Make Sure The Employer Is Legitimate?